Read our full Safe Child Policy here.

 The Lincolnwood Library has put forth much effort to improve its services to the community, and we think it is wonderful that so many students are interested in visiting the library.
 We ask parents, guardians, and caregivers to work with us toward our goal of a peaceful, inclusive library atmosphere after school.

-The library is available for children in and above grade 6 to visit independently after school to do homework, read books, use a computer, or quietly socialize with friends.
-This means children in grades 3–5 and younger must be with a caregiver to be in the building.
-We do not provide formal after-school care.
-Children in grades 3–5 are welcome immediately after school if they are registered for a program that starts before or at 4pm.
-A caregiver must join them immediately when the program ends.
+The library is available for children in and above grade 6 to visit independently after school.
+Children in grades 3–5 and younger must be with a caregiver to be in the building.

-In accordance with the library’s Safe Child Policy, students grade 6 and up who visit us independently after school must self-supervise and behave appropriately.
-This means being able to talk in a quiet tone of voice, not be physically aggressive, and listen and respond to library staff.
-If your child is not able to follow these expectations, we may ask your child to leave for the day.
+In accordance with the library’s Safe Child Policy available at lincolnwoodlibrary.org, students grade 6 and up who visit us independently after school must self-supervise and behave appropriately, both in accordance with library behavior policies and library social distancing & mask policies.
+If your child is not able to follow these expectations, we will ask your child to leave for the day.
+Your child will be asked for your contact information in this case; please be available by phone.

 Thank you for your continued partnership.
-If you have any questions about our after-school offerings, or to confirm your information, please stop by or call the Youth and Teen Services department at (224) 233-1843.
+If you have any questions about our current services, please stop by or call the Youth and Teen Services Department at (224) 233-1843.

 Thank you for partnering with the library to help keep a peaceful atmosphere and ensure your child’s safety!
 We don’t have a lot of rules, but the ones we do have are important.
 Please take a moment to review these expectations with your child, and please call us or stop in if you have any questions or concerns.